NateThunder/TEAM-Church-Glasgow/README.md

   <img src="https://img.shields.io/badge/Netlify-00C7B7?style=for-the-badge&logo=netlify&logoColor=white" />
 </p>

+**Core technologies**

+- React for building the user interface
+- TypeScript for type safety and maintainability
+- Vite for fast development and optimized production builds

+**Libraries**

+- React Router for client-side routing
+- Font Awesome for iconography
+- React Big Calendar for displaying church events
+- date-fns for date formatting and utilities

+**Infrastructure**

+- Netlify for hosting and deployment

 ---

-## 📖 About the Project
+## About the Project

 This repository contains the source code for the official website of **TEAM Church Glasgow**, a Christian community based in Glasgow, Scotland.

-The website provides:

-- Information about the church
+The website provides visitors and members with clear information about the church and its activities.

+Key areas of the website include:

+- Church overview and mission
 - Service times and location
-- Community details
+- Community groups
+- Serving opportunities
+- Church events
 - Contact information

-The goal of the project is to provide a clean, responsive, and accessible web presence for the church.
+The goal of the project is to provide a **clean, responsive, and accessible web presence** that can be easily maintained and expanded over time.

 ---

+## Project Structure

+team-church-glasgow
+│
+├── public/                Static assets served directly │
+├── src/
+│   ├── components/        Reusable UI components
+│   ├── pages/             Website pages (Home, About, Events, etc.)
+│   ├── admin/             Admin dashboard and management pages │   ├── styles/            Global styling
+│   ├── App.tsx            Main routing and layout
+│   ├── main.tsx           React application entry point
+│   └── index.css          Base styles
+│
+├── screenshot.png         Website preview image
+├── package.json           Project dependencies and scripts
+├── tsconfig.json          TypeScript configuration
+└── vite.config.ts         Vite configuration

+---

-## 📸 Website Preview
+## Website Preview

 <p align="center">
   <img src="screenshot.png" alt="TEAM Church Glasgow Website Preview" width="800"/>
 </p>